PrefectHQ/prefect/docs/guides/settings.md

   boost: 2
 ---

-# Profiles & Configuration
+# Profiles and Configuration

-Prefect's local settings are [documented][prefect.settings.Settings] and type-validated.
+Learn how to configure your Prefect local settings to customize your workflow environment.
+These settings are type-validated and [documented][prefect.settings.Settings].

-By modifying the default settings, you can customize various aspects of the system.
+## Profiles

 You can override a setting with an environment variable or by updating the setting in a Prefect [profile](#configuration-profiles).

 Prefect profiles are persisted groups of settings on your local machine.
 A single profile is always active.

-Initially, a default profile named `default` is active and contains no settings overrides.
+Initially, a `default` profile is active and contains no settings overrides.

-All currently active settings can be viewed from the command line by running the following command:
+To view active settings from the command line, run:

 <div class="terminal">
 ```bash